 TREKKING IN MONTENEGRO

-Orjen massif spreads over the borders of the three countries- Montenegro, Bosnia and Herzegovina and Croatia, dominating over the entrance to the Bay of Kotor.
-This mountain has been a starting point of mountaineers for very long, both from Boka, as well as from Dubrovnik area, which once built a mountain home on slopes.
-Orjen’s relief is a composition of characteristic shapes of Dinarides bare karst with Bosnian pinewood and many hollows, kerfs, caverns, holes, sharp cliffs and cuts.
+Orjen massif spreads over the borders of the three countries Montenegro, Bosnia and Herzegovina, and Croatia, dominating over the entrance to the Bay of Kotor.
+This mountain has been a starting point of mountaineers for a very long, both from Boka, as well as from Dubrovnik area, which once built a mountain home on slopes.
+Orjen’s relief is a composition of characteristic shapes of Dinarides bare karst with Bosnian pinewood and many hollows, kerfs, caverns, holes, sharp cliffs, and cuts.
 The highest peak is Zubački kabao (1894m), and peaks that also stand out are Pauza (1769m) on Reovac greda, Subra (1679m), Odijevo (1571m), Radoštak (1445m) and Veliko Ćedilo (1466m).
-The mountain can be reached by roads from Herceg Novi, Morinj, Risan and Trebinje.
+The mountain can be reached by roads from Herceg Novi, Morinj, Risan, and Trebinje.